stephanyRmzE/petmate/README.md

 # Petmate

 #### A website created using Rails and JavaScript made with the aim of sharing pets.
-Pet owners are able to upload oets to be borrowed, and pet borrowers can browse and rent their preferred pet.
+Pet owners are able to upload pets to be borrowed, and pet borrowers can browse and rent their preferred pet.

 Visit the app at http://petmate-stephanyrmze.herokuapp.com/.